Sprokets/nextjs-proxy-test/README.md

 This repo is hosted at https://nextjs-proxy-test-ten.vercel.app/test/path

+I added an `_error.ts` page that outputs the headers it sees.
+Maybe that would help.

 ## Soft navigation not working on [dynamic segments] when using nextConfig.basePath & new /app directory [#48305](vercel/next.js#48305)

 Open inspector, and go to https://nextjs-proxy-test-ten.vercel.app/test/path